Norwegian Royals At “Ridderrenn” Ski Race

 Princess Märtha Louise is patron of the race since 2006.
 Her grandfather, King Olav, opened the first “Ridderrenn” in 1964 and was patron of the race until his death in 1991.
 After his death, King Harald took over.
 In previous years, several members of the Royal family have participated in the “Ridderrenn” race.

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Patronage, Prince Sverre Magnus, Princess Ingrid Alexandra, Princess Märtha Louise, Sport.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Patronage, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway, Princess Märtha Louise of Norway, Sport.